cpp-sc2/blank-bot/README.md

 Starter bot for StarCraft II with integrated cpp-sc2.

 ## Support
-Feel free to post questions on the unofficial Starcraft II AI Discord server.
+Feel free to post questions on the unofficial StarCraft II AI Discord server.
 [Invite Link](https://discordapp.com/invite/Emm5Ztz)

 ## Build requirements
 1. Download (the password is iagreetotheeula) at least one of the following map packs: